Sam McBratney: Personal life

 McBratney was born in Belfast, Northern Ireland on 1 March 1943.
 After earning a degree in history from Trinity College Dublin, he worked as a primary and secondary school teacher from 1970 until 1990, when he took early retirement to focus on writing.
-McBratney and his wife Maralyn, a teacher, had three children, who are now adults.
+McBratney and his wife Maralyn, a teacher, had three children, who are now adults, who then went on to have children in their own right, including Jack McBratney.

 Publishing career

 McBratney wrote his first novel, Mark Time, in 1969.
 Initially, he was unable to find a publisher for the book, which he has described as semi-autobiographical, and as a "pre-puberty love story."
 The book was ultimately published by Abelard-Schuman in 1976.
 Writing part-time while also pursuing his career as a teacher, McBratney had published twenty-three novels by the time he retired from teaching in 1990, most of them targeted at young adult readers.
-One of his most successful works in this genre was The Chieftain's Daughter (1993), a historical novel set in the Fifth century, which won a Bisto Book of the Year Merit Award in 1994.
+One of his most successful works in this genre was The Chieftain's Daughter (1993), a historical novel set in the 5th century, which won a Bisto Book of the Year Merit Award in 1994.
 Other notable works include The Lough Neagh Monster, (1994) and Put a Saddle on a Pig (1991), which was republished as You Just Don't Listen in 1993.